contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ## Forestry

-Next you need to configure [Forestry](https://forestry.io/), so that you have a user friendly way of writing and editing content.
+Next you need to configure [Forestry](https://forestry.io/), so that you have a user friendly way of creating and editing content.

 ### Step 1 - sign up